 The Superior Hiking Trail stretches over 300 miles, from Canada to Wisconsin, through Minnesota.
 It is marked by endless waterfalls, epic overlooks, expansive forest, hidden lakes, beautiful wildflowers and views of Lake Superior that will take your breath away.

 This Superior Hiking Trail packing list is designed to balance feeling prepared with minimizing pack weight for a 5-day backpacking trip.
-It includes a complete breakdown of what I carried, what I left behind and what I would do differently next time.
+It includes a complete breakdown of what I carried in my first 100+ miles, what I left behind and what I would do differently next time.
 This is a mega post – feel free to use the Table of Contents to skip to specific sections you’re most interested in.

 - Where is the Superior Hiking Trail